maxbarnas/sigkill.dk/me/wms.md

 I used xmonad for years, right up until curiosity made me switch over to GNOME 3 around 2016.
 Most of my work was (and is) done in a full screen Emacs session, and GNOME supported that well enough, while having fewer bugs than xmonad.
-EVentually I did grow tired of being a [WIMP](https://en.wikipedia.org/wiki/WIMP_(computing)) and in June of 2019, I switched to [sway](https://swaywm.org/), after I figured out [how to make it act like
+Eventually I did grow tired of being a [WIMP](https://en.wikipedia.org/wiki/WIMP_(computing)) and in June of 2019, I switched to [sway](https://swaywm.org/), after I figured out [how to make it act like